The Importance of Website Policies

 There are many additional disclosures that a Terms of Service can make, but these two are the most popular and are easy ways to protect your website and your business.

-Termageddon is a comprehensive website policies generator and will update your website policies when privacy laws change or new laws go into effect, helping you stay compliant and avoid privacy related fines and lawsuits, and they do it at a fraction of the cost of a solicitor.
-Although Termageddon is a technology company (not a legal services provider), it was founded by a privacy and contracts solicitor and the tool has been recognized as a trusted tech vendor by the largest international privacy organization in the world (iapp.org).
+Termageddon is a comprehensive website policies generator and will update your website policies when privacy laws change or new laws go into effect, helping you stay compliant and avoid privacy related fines and lawsuits, and they do it at a fraction of the cost of a lawyer.
+Although Termageddon is a technology company (not a legal services provider), it was founded by a privacy and contracts lawyer and the tool has been recognized as a trusted tech vendor by the largest international privacy organization in the world (iapp.org).

 If Termageddon sounds like a good solution for your business, you can purchase a license through them, maintain or upgrade your account to The Wellspring tier.
 You will have full access to your policies with your own Termageddon account, and you will be notified via email when new laws go into effect and when your policies are being updated or when new disclosures require additional questions that need to be answered.